Top Essay Writing Services in the UK

 The final and most important reason why colleges should not be free is the degrees.
 The value of degrees will gradually decrease to a level where a college diploma is so common, that it does not provide any advantage in employment.

-The reasons of both sides are strong, so perhaps a clear mind may consider a middle ground between the two.
+The reasons for both sides are strong, so perhaps a clear mind may consider a middle ground between the two.
 As we concluded, public colleges come with many problems that may ruin the importance of the college degree.
-But still, depriving talented students from the ability to continue their education because they are not rich or making them pay college debts for years after graduating cannot be right either.
+But still, depriving talented students of the ability to continue their education because they are not rich or making them pay college debts for years after graduating cannot be right either.

-A middle ground would be a repayment system based on the income.
+A middle ground would be a repayment system based on income.
 This would mean that students would be able to pay off their loans depending on the income they receive.
 If they start earning below a certain amount, they should be freed from making payments.
 When they find a better position or reach higher in the workplace, the rates should be set accordingly.

 If this is something that could be implemented in the repayment of every student, that would be considered a good common ground.
 Being able to pay an affordable price whatever your salary is is a sure advantage.
 If the income increases, the student can pay the loan quicker.
 However, if their salary remains low, the loan eventually expires.

 This principle is used in Australia, more specifically through their Higher Education Loan Program.
-In Australia, the government has added the advantage of not applying any interest to the student loans.
+In Australia, the government has added the advantage of not applying any interest to student loans.
 This program allows students to get established without feeling the stress of paying off increasing loans and be able to take a lower-paying job until they find the right one.

 College is considered a luxury nowadays.
 Therefore, many students decide not to continue their education because of insufficient funds.
 Others decide to get loans that they would have to pay off years after they finish college.
 This makes students obliged to take jobs that they do not want to work, simply because they need to make a lot of money right away in order to pay their loans.
 Still, this does not mean that making college free is a better option.
 It simply means we need to find common ground.